phrb/hicss-omp-paper/rebuttal/rebuttal.md

    authors described this course as a place where undergraduate students and graduate students could share their knowledge).
 (TODO: Alfredo)
 3. How were the questions developed, and what measures did the authors take to make sure they were appropriate to measure what they wanted to measure?
-(DONE: ele pode ter razão, não temos o que fazer)
+(DONE)
 4. Were the questions listed in Portuguese (the reviewer believes this might be an option as this study took place in Brazil) or English?
 (TODO: Pedro)
 5. Some of the questions in Table 1 are vague and the students might interpret them in different ways.
 For example, what level of commitment/experience does "Had contact with the APIs before?" assume?
 What does "the API" mean?
-   The same question goes for what "learned" means in the following two questions.(DONE: ele pode ter razão, não temos o que fazer)
+   The same question goes for what "learned" means in the following two questions.(DONE)
 6. In Table 3, what is the difference between questions 2 and 3?
 "Was simpler to use" vs. "Was easier to use".
 (TODO: Pedro)
 7. The reviewer does not believe that the major finding of this paper is